Welcome to your Jolla

-Most of the time the camera's automatic settings are just fine, and taking your first photo is as easy as tapping and then each time you tap the , your Jolla takes a photo.
-You can use also the volume key to take photos, just by using volume up.
+Most of the time the camera's automatic settings are just fine, and taking your first photo is as easy as tapping and then each time you tap the , your Jolla takes another photo.
+You can also press the volume key to take photos.

 To see the photos you've just taken, pull right and your Jolla takes you into a mini Gallery.
 Pull left to get back to the camera, or keep pulling right to scroll through the Gallery.

 Your Jolla can take both portrait and landscape photos.

 Alongside the you'll notice a .
 If you set this to +1 or +2, your photo will come out lighter, if -1 or -2 it will be darker.